Do you find that after you iron or press wrinkles and creases out of clothing or fabric it looks pretty much the same as when you started?

 - Use the correct temperature setting.
 (If you’re unsure what temperature to use, start with a lower setting, test it, and increase the temperature if necessary.)

-- Use water on fabrics made from natural fibers.
+- Use water (steam and spray) on fabrics made from natural fibers.

 - Allow enough time and let the iron press out wrinkles and creases.